Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The report rates transport accessibility as excellent, with residents typically located just 190 meters from the nearest transport stop.
-Service frequency averages at 199 trips per day across all routes, equating to approximately 7 weekly trips per individual stop.
+Collectively, these provide 1,397 weekly passenger trips.
+Residents have excellent transport accessibility, with an average distance of 190 meters to the nearest stop.
+Service frequency is high, with 199 trips per day across all routes.
+This averages out to approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport